lablup/backend.ai-docs-webui/docs/mount_vfolder/mount_vfolder.rst

 Package managers like Ubuntu's ``apt`` or CentOS's ``yum`` usually require ``sudo`` permissions.
-For security, ``sudo`` and ``root`` accesses are blocked by default in Backend.AI's compute session (it may allowed depending on the configuration), so we recommend to use `Homebrew on Linux
+For security, ``sudo`` and ``root`` accesses are blocked by default in Backend.AI's compute session (it may be allowed depending on the configuration), so we recommend to use `Homebrew on Linux
 <https://docs.brew.sh/Homebrew-on-Linux>`_ which does not require ``sudo``.
 Homebrew can be installed and used in the following ways: